Yahoo expands paid maternity, paternity benefits

 Yahoo previously did not provide paid leave to fathers and the total amount of paid maternity leave varied from state to state, but was generally six weeks.

-New parents will now also get up to $500 for expenses such as child care and laundry, Yahoo said.
+New parents will now also get up to $500 (321.83 pounds) for expenses such as child care and laundry, Yahoo said.

 The changes represent the latest move by Mayer to make Yahoo's perks and benefits more competitive with other large Web companies in the San Francisco Bay Area.
 Since becoming CEO in July, Mayer has made the food in the cafeteria free for employees - standard fare at companies such as Facebook Inc and Google Inc - and has given employees new, high-end smartphones.